iPhone Text Effects: Tips and Tricks

 Depending on the severity and damage location of your cracked phone, there are a few options for DIY fixes:

-Maybe you just need a quick interim solution while you wait for your appointment at the repair shop or for that tempered glass screen protector to arrive.
+Maybe you just need a quick interim solution while you wait for your appointment at the phone repair shop or for that tempered glass screen protector to arrive.
 In this case, everyday packing tape can cover screen cracks until a more permanent solution is available.
 Here's how:

 For DIY screen replacement, you'll need tools and parts specific to your phone model (another reason we recommend going to a professional).
 Depending on your phone and fix approach, you may need to compile these tools: